-- Provide a summary and description (including availability and adequacy for the Program) of the following: - o Classroom space, - o Laboratory space, - o Computer (hardware, software) resources, - o Learning and Content Management System (if available), - Other relevant equipment (e.g., spectrometer, network analyzer, etc.), - o For online and distance learning courses/program, also include summary and description of, where applicable: - Course management system - Video-conferencing - Other relevant technologies - Describe how students are taught about the available tools, equipment, computing resources, and laboratories available to the program. - Describe the computing and information infrastructure in place. - Describe the personal space offered to faculty to accomplish private and confidential work.
+- Provide a summary and description (including availability and adequacy for the Program) of the following: - Classroom space, - Laboratory space, - Computer (hardware, software) resources, - o Learning and Content Management System (if available), - Other relevant equipment (e.g., spectrometer, network analyzer, etc.), - For online and distance learning courses/program, also include summary and description of, where applicable: - Course management system - Video-conferencing - Other relevant technologies - Describe how students are taught about the available tools, equipment, computing resources, and laboratories available to the program. - Describe the computing and information infrastructure in place. - Describe the personal space offered to faculty to accomplish private and confidential work.